Myths and Facts

 Myth: In a fire all the sprinkler heads go off together.

-The truth: Only the sprinkler head(s) directly affected by the fire is triggered.
+Fact: Only the sprinkler head(s) directly affected by the fire is triggered, they each need heat to operate see how they work here.

 Myth: Water from the sprinkler causes more damage than the fire.

-The truth: Sprinklers attack the fire quickly and directly so less water is needed.
-As they also operate the fire alarm, the flow can be quickly turned off when the fire is out.
+Fact: Sprinklers attack the fire quickly and directly whilst the fire is still small, so less water is needed.
+As they also usually operate the fire alarm, they can be quickly turned off when the fire is out.
+But without sprinklers the fire grows until the fire service arrives fire fighters will need to use much more water to extinguish the much bigger fire!

 Myth: A smoke detector will always provide enough protection.

-The truth: Operational smoke detectors do save lives, however they do nothing to extinguish a growing fire.
+Fact: Operational smoke detectors do save lives, however they do nothing to extinguish or control a growing fire.

 Myth: Sprinklers go off accidentally.